Forever (The Bear): Development

 In May 2024, Hulu confirmed that the tenth and final episode of the season would be titled "Forever", and was to be written and directed by series creator Christopher Storer.
 It was Storer's 14th writing credit and 19th directing credit.

 Casting

 The episode features numerous cameos by several real-life chefs portraying themselves, including Christina Tosi and Grant Achatz.
 Tosi became involved through her friendship with showrunner Storer, as well as her husband Will Guidara, who is a producer on the show and also cameos in the episode.
 Achatz was a fan of the show and was interested in being involved after earlier plans to film at Alinea fell through.
+The Achatz appearance was brokered by chef Dave Beran, who did the culinary and restaurant line training for Jeremy Allen White and Will Poulter; Achatz told Michelin.com: "Dave Beran (of Pasjoli) who was with me for 10 years flew into Chicago to be on-set with them and was speaking to the director.
+So Dave texted me and was like, 'Come down to set.
+They want to talk to you about possibly writing you in.'"

 Storer simply told Achatz that Will Poulter would ask him questions and he should respond naturally.
 Unbeknownst to Achatz, Poulter was instructed to ask a series of questions Storer knew Achatz was used to hearing and would find tedious, starting the cameras without telling him and capturing Achatz's genuine annoyed reaction.